-Unlike other legislation, the Budget Request Act does not become effective after a period of congressional review; it never becomes District of Columbia local law.
-Instead, the President transmits the Budget Request Act to the House and Senate.
-Ultimately, Congress appropriates all funds for the District by an act.
-This act may, but is not required to, include some or all of the provisions of the Budget Request Act as transmitted by the District.
+The Federal Portion Budget Request Act is submitted by the Mayor to the President for transmission to Congress.
+Unlike the Local Budget Act, the Federal Portion Budget Request Act does not become effective after a period of congressional review; it never becomes District of Columbia local law.
+Ultimately, Congress appropriates all federal funds for the District by an act.
+This act may, but it not required to, include some or all provisions of the Federal Portion Budget Request Act as transmitted by the District.

 The Mayor may prepare a proposed supplemental or deficiency budget plan under Home Rule Act Section 442(c) (D.C.
 Official Code § 1-204.42(c)), which authorizes the Mayor to submit budget recommendations that are, in his or her judgment, necessary on account of a law passed after budget transmission or otherwise justified as in the public interest.
-The Mayor may submit a budget recommendation to the Council, accompanied by a statement of justification.
-Alternatively, Section 442(d) of the Home Rule Act (D.C.
-Official Code § 1-204.42(d)) authorizes the Council to request, by resolution, that the Mayor prepare and submit a budget recommendation to the Council.
+The process for submitting a supplemental budget is also included in D.C.
+Official Code § 1-204.46, and mirrors the statutory requirements of submitting the annual Local Budget Act.
+This includes requirements for a public hearing, submission to Congress, and Congressional review.

 The District of Columbia may obligate and expend an increase in the amount of funds authorized under Adjustments to Appropriations (D.C.
 Official Code § 47-369.01 et seq.) only where the Chief Financial Officer certifies (1) the increase in revenue; and (2) that the use of the amounts is not anticipated to have a negative impact on the long-term financial, fiscal, or economic health of the District.
-These funds may be increased (1) by an aggregate amount of no more than 25 percent, in the case of amounts proposed to be allocated as "Other-Type Funds" in the annual Budget Request Act submitted to Congress; and (2) by an aggregate amount of no more than 6 percent, in the case of any other amounts proposed to be allocated in the Budget Request Act.
+These funds may be increased (1) by an aggregate amount of not more than 25 percent, in the case of amounts proposed to be allocated as "Other-Type Funds" in the annual Budget Request Act submitted to Congress; and (2) by an aggregate amount of not more than 6 percent, in the case of any other amounts proposed to be allocated in the Budget Request Act.
 The amounts shall be obligated and expended in accordance with laws enacted by the Council in support of each such obligation and expenditure, consistent with the requirements of this subchapter.
-The amounts may not be used to fund any agencies of the District government operating under court-ordered receivership.
 The amounts may not be obligated or expended unless the Mayor has notified the Committees on Appropriations of the House of Representatives and the Senate not fewer than 30 days in advance of the obligation or expenditure.